 Islington’s celebrity registrar

 Cynthia Green meets a lot of residents from across the borough every day.
 Whether it’s registering the birth of a child or a death in the family, or marrying a couple, Cynthia is a well-known member of Islington Register Office.
-But, she is about to get even better known from Tuesday 18th October when she hits our TV screens as the registrar on Channel 4’s second series of ‘Married At First Sight’.
+But, she is about to become even better known from Thursday 15 February when she hits our TV screens again as the registrar on Channel 4’s third series of ‘Married At First Sight’.

 So how did you get involved?

-Over 4,000 people applied to take part, but only four couples were chosen.
+Thousands of people apply to take part, but only a handful of couples are chosen.
 The show is really popular around the world.
 It started in Denmark and has been on in the United States, Australia, Germany, Finland, and Bulgaria and they have all produced successful unions.
-The experts say it will become a viable option to choose a partner in the future.

 So, can you reveal if any are still together?